KNBH/KNBH/README.md

 ## Description

-Define woman as a person with surname ending with `á`.
+Define woman as a person with surname ending with `á` or firstname ending with `a` or `e`.
 The script searches persons on the specified floor and block defined by user via parameters.
 Women are displayed with red bold color.

 ## Usage